Chris and Amber’s Sweetened Kitchen Renovation – Homeowner Guest Post

 So it had to be a renovation.
 But how?
 We started to tackle the issues one by one.
 We figured out the financing, looked into sublets, and tenuously read through the pages and pages of legal documents our co-op’s management company required before any work could happen.
 When it came to finding an architect to work with us, we hit a brick wall.
 Our job was too small for the architects we had seen featured on our favorite design blogs, but too big to just leave to a contractor to wing it.

 We needed to convert our eat-in kitchen into a bedroom for our son and open up the rest of the kitchen into the living room, but we had no idea how.
 Our contractor duo won us over with their easygoing demeanors and their innovative design for our space, which involved sealing off the existing entry to the galley kitchen and completely opening it up to the living room.
 It meant one less doorway in our foyer which already felt like a cross between Grand Central and a stroller parking lot, and one big living/eating/cooking space that would feel open and airy, the opposite of the rabbit warren we feared the apartment would become by carving another bedroom out of it.
 Then we found out that Amber was pregnant again, and things got real, real fast.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 The contractors brought a team to the table who were very competitively priced for work with a high degree of detail and things suddenly started to fall into place: financing, co-op, and management company approval, permits.
 Our contractors served as our construction managers as well as our architects which enabled them to oversee all aspects of construction and deal with most issues long before we ever were aware.
 They had regular meetings with us to make sure we knew exactly where we were in the process.
 It meant we could deal with the fun stuff — configuring our cabinets and open shelves, choosing the right quartz countertops and lighting, and spending less time worrying about the day to day construction details and timeline.